buraksekili/tyk-docs/tyk-docs/content/tyk-stack/tyk-gateway/install/ce-helm-chart.md

 ## Prerequisites

  - Redis.
 Redis is required for all of the Tyk installations and must be installed in the cluster or reachable from inside K8s.
  - MongoDB.
-If you are using the MongoDB pumps with your open source installation you will require MongoDB installed as well.
+If you are using the MongoDB pumps with your open source installation you will also require MongoDB installed.

 ### Installing Redis and Mongo (if required)